Richard Huckle: Sexual offences

-Background of arrest
+Background and initial arrest

 Police officers from Task Force Argos had been aware of a network of paedophiles operating on a dark web network called The Love Zone (TLZ).
 They noticed one member who always made posts using the unusual greeting "hiyas" and had a distinctive freckle on one of his fingers.
 Officers used social media and chat rooms to track down the individual, eventually finding a Facebook page that appeared to be a match.
-The profile was fake but photos of a vehicle led police to Shannon McCoole, a care worker from Adelaide.
+The profile was fake but photos of a vehicle led police to Shannon McCoole, a care worker from Adelaide, South Australia.
 A warrant was issued for the arrest of McCoole.
 Upon entering his house, police discovered that McCoole was online and running his website at the time.

-Police assumed the identity of McCoole and ran his site to catch other paedophiles.
-In doing so, police rescued 85 children from ongoing abuse and arrested hundreds.
-One member that stood out was Huckle, due to the number of children he had abused and the attitude of his posts.
+Police assumed the identity of McCoole and ran his site to catch other paedophiles, arresting hundreds, as well as rescuing 85 children from harm.
+One member that stood out was Huckle, due to the number of children he had abused and the brashness of his posts.
 After discovering his real identity, they learned that he was due to return to the United Kingdom to spend Christmas with his family and immediately alerted the National Crime Agency.
-He was arrested at Gatwick Airport on 19 December 2014.